 Revenue is recognized at the time 1) persuasive evidence of an arrangement exists, 2) services have been rendered, 3) the sales price is fixed and determinable and 4) collectability is reasonably assured.
 Revenue and related transportation costs are recognized based on relative transit time.
+For transportation services not completed at the end of a reporting period, we use a percentage of completion method to allocate the appropriate revenue to each separate reporting period.
 Further, in most cases, we report revenue on a gross basis because we are the primary obligor and are responsible for providing the service desired by the customer.
 The customer views us as responsible for fulfillment including the acceptability of the service.
 Service requirements may include, for example, on-time delivery, handling freight loss and damage claims, setting up appointments for pick up and delivery and tracing shipments in transit.
 We have discretion in setting sales prices and as a result, our earnings vary.
 In addition, we have the discretion to select our vendors from multiple suppliers for the services ordered by our customers.
 Finally, we have credit risk for our receivables.
 These three factors, discretion in setting prices, discretion in selecting vendors and credit risk, further support reporting revenue on the gross basis.